 1. Proactively invite students to your booth

-Since 89% of Gen Z students and recent alumni want to receive proactive messages from employers, reach out to your candidates early is critical to getting their attention.
-Filter from 12+ million student profiles to find your qualified talent matches.
+Since 66% students and recent alumni want to receive proactive messages from employers that help with their job search*, reach out to your candidates early is critical to getting their attention.
+Filter from 13M+ student profiles to find your qualified talent matches.
 This gives you the ability to message those students one-on-one and proactively invite those students to your virtual career fairs.

 With Handshake Premium, you can create custom groups for each of your open roles and connect directly with potential candidates to invite them to your virtual fair.
 Learn more →